 The award to be conferred upon completion is recognised in the Australian Qualifications Framework at Level 8 and the Framework for Higher Education Qualification (UK) at level 7.

 Campuses by intake

-This course aligns with the UK academic calendar with two intake periods per year.
+This course is delivered in partnership with Coventry University and therefore aligns with the UK academic calendar with three intake periods per year.